Back to Product Page

 It

-is an synthetic sling made from a skein (continuous
+is an synthetic sling made from a skein (continuous loop

-yarns to move independently within the jacket. |
+independently within the jacket. |

 |